rzig1/level1-challenge3-bonus/README.md

 2. Launch the Backend (JSON Server)
 Navigate to the backend folder and start the server to enable the API:

-Bash
 cd backend
 json-server --watch db.json --port 3001
-The API will be available at http://localhost:3001.
+The API will be available at: http://localhost:3001.

 3. Launch the Frontend
 In a new terminal window, navigate to the frontend folder, install dependencies, and start the development server:

-Bash
 cd frontend
 npm install
 npm run dev
-The application will typically run at http://localhost:5173.
+The application will typically run at: http://localhost:5173.

 📊 Database Schema (db.json)
 The system manages two main collections to ensure data integrity:

-Collection	Description	Key Fields technicians	Staff members available for tasks	id, name interventions	The technical tickets/tasks	id, title, description, technicianId, status 💡 How to Use
+Collection	Description	Key Fields technicians	Staff members available for tasks	id, name interventions	Technical tickets/tasks	id, title, description, technicianId, status 💡 How to Use
 Admin View: Fill out the "Create Intervention" form and assign it to a technician.